FusionAuth/terraform-provider-fusionauth/docs/resources/generic_connector.md

 ---

-* `data` - (Optional) An object that can hold any information about the Connector that should be persisted.
+* `data` - (Optional) A JSON string that can hold any information about the Connector that should be persisted.
 * `debug` - (Optional) Determines if debug should be enabled to create an event log to assist in debugging integration errors.
 Defaults to false.
 * `headers` - (Optional) An object that can hold HTTPHeader key and value pairs.
 * `http_authentication_password` - (Optional) The HTTP basic authentication password that is sent as part of the HTTP request for the events.